Hari-in-github/Coffee-Sales-Dashboard/README.md

 ### Data Sources

-Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file, containing detailed information about customers, prodcuts and sales of the company.
+Sales Data: The primary dataset used for this analysis is the "Coffee_Orders_Data" csv file, containing detailed information about customers, products and sales of the company.
 [Click here for dataset ](https://github.com/Hari-in-github/Coffee-Sales-Dashboard/blob/main/Coffee_Orders_Data.xlsx)

 ### Tools